Charles Lynch (politician): Governorship and Later Life

 Lynch returned to the Mississippi Senate in 1832.
 He was elected President of the Senate, and in June 1833, he succeeded Governor Abram L. Scott, who had died in office.
 He completed Scott's term, serving until November 1833, when he was succeeded by Hiram Runnels.
+In his first six-month tenure as governor, Lynch advocated for a state system of public schools, but his plan was rejected by the State Legislature.